skiggety/skiggety-utils/README.md

 - TODO: put a directory in skigg-utils that contains reference/demo code that shows you how to do certain things
 - TODO: implement ratcheting that can be used for code coverage, number of intstances of a string, number of lint failures, etc. It should be usable as part of a pre-merge hook for git and/or blocking a github pull request
 - TODO: have a way to open the github webpage from inside a git repo from the command line.
 You can use "open <URL>" on a mac, for example, and scripts like what you use for automatic git pushing can use it to help you get PR's going fast.
-- TODO: is there a way to commit TODO's somewhere other than local, but not show them publicly on github?
+- TODO: is there a way to commit TODO's somewhere other than local, but not show them publicly on github (I have gitignore files available, but a branching convention might be ghood for keepingt hem in code)?
 - TODO: An [opinionated] tool for automatically seeding/templating new projects
-- TODO: utility for this: https://serverfault.com/questions/310098/how-to-add-a-timestamp-to-bash-script-log
+- TODO: utility for timestamping [log] output like this: https://serverfault.com/questions/310098/how-to-add-a-timestamp-to-bash-script-log